 The unlockable guns are less offensive but equally uninteresting.
 Weapons and weapon parts can (surprise) be found in crates all across the map, but the minor statistical variations from one gun to the next meant that I quickly tired of testing every shiny new firearm I discovered and settled on a couple of favorites.
 There are many weapon types to choose from, but the stealth-and-sniping-centric combat means players will rarely want anything that isn’t both compatible with a silencer and capable at long range, so the assortment of shotguns, LMGs, and the like are almost entirely worthless.
 The impressively robust weapon customization system (officially referred to as “Gunsmith” in Ubisoft marketing-speak), which lets players pick between dozens of possible attachments and stupid-yet-endearing custom paintjobs, is impressive to look at but ultimately doesn’t offer any meaningful choice.
 Actual changes to gun handling are barely noticeable and sorting newly unlocked parts from old ones is a painstaking task, so aside from the welcome ability to select a scope that fit my needs, I rarely opened the Gunsmith tab.

 There’s one more bit of Wildlands I have serious gripes with: the writing.
 I don’t expect that anybody is going into the game hoping for a story that does more than loosely tie missions together, but the script is such an inconsistent, cliched, and occasionally borderline offensive mess that it somehow brings the game down even more than its numerous mechanical issues.
 I do not exaggerate when I say this may very well be the worst writing I have ever seen in a AAA video game.
 The biggest problem is tone: Wildlands is entirely unable to decide whether it wants to be a light-hearted action comedy, a serious narco drama, or a critique of the war on drugs.
 During missions, your dudebro squadmates will make offhand remarks about feeling remorseful for killing cartel members, reminding you that most of them are impoverished young men who probably only joined to feed their families, then thirty seconds later crack a joke about how much they love popping the skulls of anyone who fucks with them.
 This is a constant, both in cutscene dialogue and the random conversations that play during combat and travel.
 Characters act sympathetically one moment, then shout Bulletstorm-esque profanities and boast about what badasses they are the next.
 The colorful cast of criminals you need to take down in the cartel is similarly conflicted, with cutscenes detailing backstories that are often tragic and interesting, but in-game behaviour that is almost always cartoonishly evil.
-Somewhere between preventing an underboss from turning a hospital into a cocaine lab and fending off the fifty or so armed narcos sent to kill a five year old girl and her mother, I lost all ability to empathize with any character in the game, and gave up on trying to sort out whether or not Wildlands even knows what it’s trying to say.
-As such, the terrible voice acting actually feels pretty appropriate, with delivery that ranges from overzealous to completely inappropriate for what’s happening in the plot.
-Characters can’t even seem to agree on how certain names and words are pronounced.
-Basically, everything connected to narrative in Wildlands is a dumpster fire.
+Somewhere between preventing an underboss from turning a hospital into a cocaine lab and fending off the fifty-or-so armed goons sent to kill a five year old girl and her mother, I lost all ability to empathize with any character in the game, and gave up on trying to sort out whether or not Wildlands even knows what it’s trying to say.
+As such, the terrible voice work actually feels pretty in line with the script, with acting that does everything from undermine dark/emotional moments with way-too-cheerful inflection, to cringeworthy “I’m clearly reading this off a piece of paper” delivery.
+Different actors can’t even seem to agree on how certain names and words are pronounced.
+In short, everything connected to narrative in Wildlands is a dumpster fire.

 My gripes are many, but I truly believe that buried beneath all the busywork and flaws, there is some real fun to be had with Ghost Recon: Wildlands.
 It probably isn’t worth full price, and definitely isn’t worthwhile without at least one friend to partner up with, but it stands as a solid co-op shooter with some good ideas mixed in.
 It certainly isn’t lacking for things to do and items to collect, so as long as you’ve got some friends and are willing to stick to the critical path, it’s a decent thirty hour experience that, while not consistently amazing, will deliver the kind of badass moments and funny hijinks that make the best co-op games so compelling.